Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Structure and Design of the Adopted Quantum Extreme Learning Machines

 where $\theta \in [0,\pi]$ and $\phi \in [0,2\pi]$.
-This geometric representation enables the encoding of real-valued data by mapping feature values to these two angles.\\ We adopt a dense angle encoding strategy, where each qubit is initialized using two classical features: one mapped to the polar angle $\theta$ and the other to the azimuthal angle $\phi$.\\ The complete initial quantum state of the system, composed of $N = \ceil*{M / 2}$ qubits for a feature vector $\vec{x} = [x_1, ..., x_M]^T \in \mathbb{R}^M$ is given by: {
+This geometric representation enables the encoding of real-valued data by mapping feature values to these two angles.\\ In our case, the original image data are first processed by the classical dimensionality-reduction stage (PCA or Autoencoder, depending on the dataset), which produces a latent feature vector of dimension $M=2N$.\\ We adopt a dense angle encoding strategy, where each qubit is initialized using two classical features: one mapped to the polar angle $\theta$ and the other to the azimuthal angle $\phi$.\\ The complete initial quantum state of the system, composed of $N = \ceil*{M / 2}$ qubits for a latent feature vector $\vec{x} = [x_1, ..., x_M]^T \in \mathbb{R}^M$ is given by: {

-}\\ Here, each pair of features ($x_{2i -1}$, $x_{2i}$) is used to set the state of the i-th qubit, effectively allowing each qubit to encode two features.
-All input features are normalized to the interval [$0,\pi$] to ensure valid quantum states.
+}\\ Before encoding, the components of $\vec{x}$ are normalized feature-wise using the minimum and maximum values computed on the training set, and then rescaled to the interval $[0,\pi]$.
+The first $N$ components are assigned to the polar angles $\theta_i$, while the remaining $N$ components are assigned to the azimuthal angles $\phi_i$. \\ We adopt this encoding because it provides a simple and hardware-efficient embedding of classical data into the quantum state space while keeping the encoding stage fixed and free of additional trainable parameters.
+This choice is also supported by our previous comparative study of QELM encodings and preprocessing strategies \cite{DeLorenzis:2024koa}, in which dense angle encoding showed consistently good performance across the considered datasets.
+This is important for the purpose of the present work, since it allows us to isolate the role of the subsequent quantum dynamics.
+At the same time, we note that assigning different geometric roles to the two components entering each qubit state may introduce representation-dependent biases, which are not the focus of the present work.\\ Here, each pair of features ($x_{2i -1}$, $x_{2i}$) is used to set the state of the i-th qubit, effectively allowing each qubit to encode two features.
 This encoding efficiently maps high-dimensional classical inputs into a quantum state suitable for further processing, while respecting the qubit limitations of current hardware. \item \textit{Quantum layer and time evolution}: Once the classical data has been encoded into a quantum state, the system undergoes time evolution governed by a Hamiltonian operator.
 This evolution, carried out within the quantum layer, transforms the initial state through unitary dynamics.
-In our implementation, the system evolves under the action of the following Hamiltonian XX model featuring nearest neighbours coupling and assuming periodic boundary conditions:
+In our implementation, the system evolves under the XX Hamiltonian with nearest-neighbor coupling: